NEW Display Location Extensions & Ads: Drive More Local Business

 How to Set Up (or Opt Out of) Display Location Extensions

 Location extensions on the Display network are created the same way as location extensions on the search network.
 First, create a Google My Business account for your business.
-Once you’ve verified your address, hours, and phone number, link your AdWords account to your Google My Business account.
+Once you’ve verified your address, hours, and phone number, link your Google Ads (AdWords) account to your Google My Business account.

 However, not all image ad formats will show location extensions.
 Only text ads, responsive ads, and 300 x 250 image ads will show display location extensions now.